BlakeLawson/decoy_switch/README.md

 the time being, the plan is to use a "dummy" tag that is rather easy to detect until most of the other decoy switch functionality is complete.

+It should be noted that the current solution to this problem is to write custom TCP packets on a raw socket.
+Hopefully it will be possible to wrap the raw socket in another socket after the TCP handshake, but it is not clear whether this will work.
+If it does not, it will be sufficient to write only the necessary parts of TCP for testing purposes and note that in future implementations, this should be more robust.

+Another solution is to do the tagging in a separate P4 program that runs on the client's machine.
+This should be a lot easier than implementing TCP.

 TODO List
 =========